Russanandres/glasrow/README.md

-# glasrow
+# Glasrow
 Rom like google glasses for phones.
 Repo for future.
+First build will be for Nexus 5